-Key Characteristics of Target Learner Cohort

-The key characteristics of target learner cohort are individuals who have little or no prior knowledge or experience in this industry and are:

-- planning to pursue a career specific to the automotive sector and gain a qualification. - able to attend regular face-to-face classes. - individual who are 18 years or older.
+Key Characteristics of Target Learner Cohort The key characteristics of target learner cohort are individuals who have completed Certificate III or IV in Automotive training packages and are: • planning to pursue a career specific to the automotive sector and gain a qualification. able to attend regular face-to-face classes. individual who are 18 years or older.